Last Updated: September 26, 2025

 Steps to Appeal an A-to-Z Claim

-1. Log in to Seller Central
+- Log in to Amazon Seller Central.

 Best Practices for Winning A-to-Z Claims Appeals on Amazon